pittspreneur/Python3/README.md

 # Python3

-#This repo was created to showcase diffrent types of python programs
+This repo was created to showcase different types of Python programs that demonstrate my ability with the coding language.